ramapriyan912001/tp/docs/UserGuide.md

 * Duplicate contacts cannot be added into AWE
 * Contacts are duplicate if they have the same name
 * NAME are case-sensitive, "Hans" and "hans" will be treated as 2 separate person.
-Refer to [FAQ](#4faq) for the rational behind this.
+Refer to [FAQ](#4faq) for the rationale behind this.
 * NAME are up to 50 characters only.
 * PHONE_NUMBER should have between 3 and 16 numbers.
 * Contact list will be displayed after the command succeeded.